 My ultimate dream is to become a successful Content Writer and gradually climb the top of the ladder.

-Question 3.Why do you want to work for this company?
+Question 4.
+What do you know about this company?

 Question 7.
 What are your salary expectations?